Can You Win Back A Scorned Evangelist?

 We all know how important brand evangelists are to the success of our company.
 An enthused evangelist will defend your brand to the death, talk about you to their friends, support you in blog entries and deep inside comments, and let their excitement for you spill over into everything they do and get others excited by association.
 But what happens when you lose these people?
 Can you ever really win them back?

-I’m in a bit of an emotional pit this afternoon as I brand that I loved and bid farewell too now wants to make amends.
-It’s been more than two months since we parted ways and the new face running the ship wants to reach out.
-I’m hearing words like “re-engage”, “our history”, and “trust” and I’m wondering if it can be done.
-If it’s really possible to win back someone who put all their trust in you and then watched as you threw it away.
+I’m in a bit of an emotional pit this afternoon as I brand that I loved and bid farewell to now wants to make amends.
+It’s been more than two months since we parted ways, and the new face running the ship wants to reach out.
+I’m hearing words like “re-engage,” “our history,” and “trust,” and I’m wondering if it can be done.
+Suppose it’s really possible to win back someone who put all their trust in you and then watched as you threw it away.

-To be honest, I’m not sure it’s possible, but given the power evangelists hold wise companies will at least try.
-Here are some tips from a scorned brand evangelist about how to work your way back into the heart of someone who loved you.
+To be honest, I’m not sure it’s possible, but given the power evangelists hold, wise companies will at least try.
+Here are some tips from a scorned brand evangelist about working your way back into the heart of someone who loved you.

 • Own Up To Your Mistake: You did something to make that dedicated brand evangelist turn away and denounce your company.
 What was it?
 If you don’t know, make sure you find out directly from them what it was.
 Don’t insult them by assuming.
 Once you know, apologize.
 And mean it.
 Explain how the situation occurred, how sorry you are that they felt hurt/betrayed/lied to/abandoned and then explain why it will never happen again.
 If you don’t know how to keep similar situations from occurring, recruit them to help you.
 Show them that they’re a valuable part of your organization.